 Creating a worksheet

 As with the composition assignments, you can set a due date.
 If you want to prepare your worksheet in advance and have it released by a certain date, you can set the publication date.
-And finally, if you only want to send the worksheet to your students using treble clef, select them in the “Assigned Students” field.
+If you only want to send the worksheet to your students using treble clef, select them in the “Assigned Students” field.
+Finally, if you want each student to receive the exercises in a different order, you can tick the “Shuffle” option.

 Choose and create the exercises